Ceremonies of Aloha

 Pili is delighted to perform wedding ceremonies for same-sex couples, and welcomes the growing nationwide movement to honor the fundamental right of all couples to full, legally-recognized marriages.

 In addition to weddings, Pili has performed various blessing ceremonies, including book launches, house blessings, and blessings of animal companions.
 (Scroll down for more information.)
 He has performed opening and closing ceremonies for the Peace Village Festival and the Inlakesh Festival in Ashland, Oregon, and was one of the ceremonialists at Luisah Teish’s 2014 Festival of the Bones, an event honoring the ancestors, in Oakland, California.

 One Hawaiian word for blessing, ho‘omaika‘i, also means to thank, congratulate, praise, or improve.
 A variation, ho‘opōmaika‘i, includes the understanding that the things we bless, as well as our power to bless them, are gifts from Spirit.

 When we express our gratitude, affection, approval, and aspirations in the form of a blessing, we are calling upon Spirit to echo our intentions and amplify our mana (spiritual energy or life-force) – to resonate with our authentic good will and appreciation of the gifts we have received and will continue to receive.

-Pili will perform blessings for births, birthdays, anniversaries, homes, gardens, businesses, goals, intentions, classes, animals, voyages, and vehicles – beings, ventures, objects, and ideas of all kinds.
-He will also lead memorial services designed to celebrate the life of the departed and create a sense of community, continuity, and renewal.
+Pili will perform blessings for births, birthdays, anniversaries, homes, gardens, businesses, goals, intentions, classes, animals – if you read something about Pili doing a “horse blessing”, it’s probably not a typo for “house blessing” – as well as voyages and vehicles.
+Beings, ventures, objects, and ideas of all kinds can be honored.
+He will also lead memorial services designed to celebrate the life of a departed loved one, and create a sense of community, continuity, and renewal in ceremony.

 He Ho‘ola‘a Hale